 Akeelah, an 11-year-old girl living in South Los Angeles, discovers she has a talent for spelling, which she hopes will take her to the National Spelling Bee.
 Despite her mother’s objections, Akeelah doesn’t give up on her goal.
 She finds help in the form of a mysterious teacher, and along with overwhelming support from her community, Akeelah might just have what it takes to make her dream come true.

 Orphaned and alone except for an uncle, Hugo Cabret lives in the walls of a train station in 1930s Paris.
 Hugo’s job is to oil and maintain the station’s clocks, but to him, his more important task is to protect a broken automaton and notebook left to him by his late father.
 Accompanied by the goddaughter of an embittered toy merchant, played by Ben Kingsley, Hugo embarks on a quest to solve the mystery of the automaton and find a place he can call home.

 Hotel handyman Skeeter Bronson gets an unexpected surprise when he discovers that the tall tales he has been telling his niece and nephew are somehow coming true.

 Hoping to make the most of the mysterious phenomenon, Skeeter spins one outlandish yarn after another, but the children’s unexpected contributions to the stories turn Skeeter’s life upside down.

 Over to you now.
 Have we missed a favourite movie off our list?
+Any other tween movies we should include?
 Tell us in the comments below.